ohua-dev/ir-transformation-workspace/README.md

 # A workspace for building ohua IR transformations

+This repository is intended as a starting point for creating a custom compiler pass/program transformation on ohuas intermediate representation.

 ## Contents

+- *src/java/*

+    Contains the java helper classes for the WAVE filter.

+- *src/java/WavTransform.java*

+    Is the pure java implementation for the WAVE filter.
+This contains the algorithm that you should disassemble and make into a ohua program.

 - *src/clojure/my_transformation.clj*

-    Contains the implementation for the custom IR passes.
+    Contains the example implementation for the custom IR passes.

 - *src/java/mathops/*